ronammar/Rstyle/README.md

 - Create a best practices template (very simple one) for RStudio on github and link to rstyle guide
 - Describe `TODO`s in comments.
 Can be described as *the phrase TODO in a comment indicates something more is required* (see http://wordaligned.org/docs/todo/todo/what_does_todo_mean_.html)
 - "[When coding] the bottleneck is often *thinking speed*, not computational speed.
 Don’t proactively worry about performance of your code, but about whether it’s clear." (see https://robinsones.github.io/Making-R-Code-Faster-A-Case-Study/)
+    - "Premature optimization is the root of all evil" -- Donald Knuth (http://wiki.c2.com/?PrematureOptimization)

 ### Sources